It's Not the End of the World, But I Can See It from Here: Reception

-Rock Sound magazine described the song as a "typical Prophets anthemic sing-alongs that’ll please the aficionados".
-Whilst in the Rock Sound Readers Poll 2009 it reached #5 in the Best Single category.
+Rock Sound magazine described the song as a "typical Prophets anthemic sing-alongs that'll please the aficionados".
+Whilst in the Rock Sound Readers Poll 2009 it reached number five in the Best Single category.

 However, not all reviews were positive.
 Gigwise thought the song was "one of the weaker tracks on the album" and noted that "despite two guitarists duelling each other admirably never truly feels as big as it should be".

 Radio

 The first airing of the single was on Zane Lowe's BBC Radio 1 show on 19 August 2009, and on the same day was announced as Zane Lowe's Hottest Record of the day, with the DJ saying "very few of the UK hard rockers have the catalogue of hits and here's another" and also calling it a "stomper".
 It was then given a place on the A List playlist on BBC Radio 1, as well as being extensively played on Kerrang Radio and Total Rock Radio.
 Ian Watkins was on BBC Radio 1's Review Show with Nihal on 29 September 2009 to promote the single.